-To evaluate the performance of the proposed strategies, we consider three scenarios with varying reference speeds for both the robot and pedestrians, along with two distinct interaction modes.
-In the first scenario, denoted as \textit{Scenario \#1} \((30\%, 1)\), the robot's maximum speed is set to \SI{1}{\metre\per\second}, with each pedestrian moving at 30\% of their maximum speed.
-In \textit{Scenario \#2} \((80\%, 1.5)\), the robot’s maximum speed is increased to \SI{1.5}{\metre\per\second}, while pedestrians move at 80\% of their maximum speed.
-Finally, in \textit{Scenario \#3} \((100\%, 2)\), the robot reaches a maximum speed of \SI{2}{\metre\per\second}, and each pedestrian operates at full speed.
-Additionally, each scenario includes two interaction modes: \textit{non-cooperative mode (NCM)}, where pedestrians move independently without regard for the robot, and \textit{cooperative mode (CM)}, where pedestrians adjust their movements to avoid the robot’s trajectory using social force dynamics.
-To ensure a fair performance comparison, two key aspects are considered across all conducted simulations: (i) the robot’s objective is to sequentially reach specific target poses, beginning at \(G_1 = [0 \, \si{\meter}, -1 \, \si{\meter}, 0^\circ]\), moving to \(G_2 = [30 \, \si{\meter}, 1 \, \si{\meter}, 100^\circ]\), and finally returning to the origin, thereby promoting dynamic interactions with pedestrians to evaluate the robustness of the control strategies; and (ii) the dynamic collision cost is defined as \(q_{\text{dyn}} = q_{\text{exp}} + q_{\text{rep}}\) in both log-MPPI and U-MPPI, with \(\gamma = 1\) (denoted as U-MPPI\textsuperscript{1}) and \(\gamma = -1\) (U-MPPI\textsuperscript{-1}), representing optimal cost settings for our specified scenarios and environment, while C\textsuperscript{2}U-MPPI applies \(q_{\text{dyn}} = q_{\text{prob}}\) with a 2-second pedestrian prediction horizon, denoted as $N_p = \SI{2}{\second}$.
-It is essential to highlight that while the dynamic obstacle representation from Section~\ref{Dynamic Obstacle Representation} is compatible with log-MPPI and \ihab{the two U-MPPI variants}, our evaluation excluded any pedestrian prediction horizon, thus demonstrating robustness relative to MPCC, which applies \( N_p = \SI{3}{\second}\).
+For performance evaluation, we utilize a \(\SI{30}{\metre} \times \SI{6}{\metre}\) corridor environment with either 6 or 10 pedestrians moving in opposite directions at varying speeds to simulate realistic interactions (see the supplementary material section at the end of this manuscript for details).
+To evaluate the proposed strategies' performance, we consider three scenarios with varying reference speeds for both the robot and pedestrians, along with two distinct interaction modes.
+In the first scenario, denoted as \textit{Scenario \#1} \((30\%, 1)\), the robot’s maximum speed \(v_{\max}\) is set to \SI{1.0}{\metre\per\second}, with each pedestrian moving at 30\% of their maximum speed.
+In \textit{Scenario \#2} \((80\%, 1.5)\), \(v_{\max}\) is increased to \SI{1.5}{\metre\per\second}, while pedestrians move at 80\% of their maximum speed; in \textit{Scenario \#3} \((100\%, 2)\), \(v_{\max}\) is set to \SI{2.0}{\metre\per\second}, while pedestrians operate at full speed.
+Additionally, each scenario includes two interaction modes: \textit{non-cooperative mode (NCM)}, where pedestrians move independently without regard for the robot, and \textit{cooperative mode (CM)}, where pedestrians adapt their trajectories to avoid the robot using social force dynamics.
+To ensure a fair comparison, two key aspects are considered across all simulations: (i) the robot is tasked with sequentially reaching predefined target poses, starting at \(G_1 = [0 \, \si{\meter}, -1 \, \si{\meter}, 0^\circ]\), then \(G_2 = [30 \, \si{\meter}, 1 \, \si{\meter}, 100^\circ]\), and finally returning to the origin, thereby promoting dynamic interactions with pedestrians to evaluate the robustness of the control strategies; and (ii) the dynamic collision cost is defined as \(q_{\text{dyn}} = q_{\text{exp}} + q_{\text{rep}}\) in both log-MPPI and U-MPPI, with \(\gamma = 1\) (denoted as U-MPPI\textsuperscript{1}) and \(\gamma = -1\) (U-MPPI\textsuperscript{-1}), while C\textsuperscript{2}U-MPPI applies \(q_{\text{dyn}} = q_{\text{prob}}\) with a 2-second pedestrian prediction horizon, denoted as $N_p = \SI{2}{\second}$.
+It is essential to highlight that while the dynamic obstacle representation from Section~\ref{Dynamic Obstacle Representation} is compatible with log-MPPI and the two U-MPPI variants, our evaluation excluded any pedestrian prediction horizon, thus demonstrating robustness relative to MPCC, which applies \( N_p = \SI{3}{\second}\).